rust-lang/rust/Processes.md

 - Update the `Config` enum marking the option as stable.
 - Update the the `Configuration.md` file marking the option as stable.
+- Update `CHANGELOG.md` marking the option as stable.

 ## After the stabilisation